summitmedia/d8d-party/README.md

 # DD Party

-DD stands for Drupal Docker. dd Party provides scripts to help with building the site and deploying changes as well as helper scripts to run commands inside Docker containers.
+DD stands for Drupal Docker.
+DD Party provides scripts to help with building the site and deploying changes as well as helper scripts to run commands inside Docker containers.